 While Tuolumne is the cornerstone of a vast playground for hikers and backpackers, it’s also a great spot for visitors who simply want to take in the scenery.
 The meadow’s small visitor center, housed in a historic cabin, features exhibits that focus on the area's geology, wildflowers, and wildlife.
 Want to picnic?
 In summer, visit the highest elevation convenience shop in the state: the remarkable Tuolumne Meadows Store, with groceries, bug repellent, clothing items, maps, and guidebooks housed in a seasonal canvas tent.
 Under the same tent is the Tuolumne Meadows Grill, serving hearty breakfasts and lunches, including unforgettable buckwheat pancakes.
 Ice cream cones are big sellers on warm afternoons.
 Nearby, the Tuolumne Meadows Lodge offers tent-style overnight accommodations and sit-down meals.

 When the Native Americans travelled between the foothills and Yosemite Valley, Wawona was the halfway point on their journey.
 They called it Pallachun, meaning “a good place to stay.”
-This Indian encampment is now the small community of Wawona, home to the historic Big Trees Lodge (formerly known as the Wawona Hotel) and a private community of mountain cabins, many available to rent.
+This Indian encampment is now the small community of Wawona, home to the historic Wawona Hotel (formerly known as the Big Tree Lodge) and a private community of mountain cabins, many available to rent.
 Stay overnight (to relax on the wide veranda on one of the hotel’s Adirondack chairs is a Sierra rite of passage), or just spend a day in the area.

 The hotel reflects its 19th century roots with lights and other details that echo the elegance of the era.